Mileposts

 Metal stub and receiving hole

-The 71 milepost on the WNRR (S-Line) is seen in this picture taken in downtown Valdese, NC
+The 71 milepost on the WNRR (S-Line) is seen in this 1894 photo taken in downtown Valdese, NC

 A locomotive is seen passing the 367 milepost on the Southern Railway Washington-Atlanta Mainline in this 1946 Tom Donahue photo from Harrisburg, NC.